University Student Health Services

 Important Pharmacy Announcement

-As a result, our own VCU Student Health Pharmacy will be closing permanently on May 24th, 2024.
-Current prescription holders are advised to schedule appointments with Student Health providers for a seamless transition to VCUHS Pharmacy or their pharmacy of choice.
-Queries can be directed to 804-828-8828.
+• Prescription holders are advised to schedule appointments with Student Health providers for a seamless transition to VCUHS Pharmacy or their pharmacy of choice.

 Student Health FAQs